johannesridho/johannesridho.github.io/content/posts/028--novus/index.md

 a new community, based on contents and interests around their location.
 My team built Novus in F8 Hackathon 2018.

+My teammate wrote about the idea here: https://medium.com/@tsambora/startup-idea-s-ar-internet-c2dc8a851531.

 Technologies: Augmented Reality, Android, Unity3D, Vuforia, Facebook Login